You can create a VMware Cloud on AWS cloud account in VMware Aria Automation based on a source VMware Cloud on AWS SDDC.

 - In the Capabilities section of the page, optionally specify capability tags for the cloud account.

 Use tags according to your organization's tag strategy.
-See How do I use tags to manage Cloud Assembly resources and deployments and Creating a tagging strategy.
+See How do I use tags to manage Automation Assembler resources and deployments and Creating a tagging strategy.

-- Lastly, click Add to create the cloud account.
+- Click Add to create the cloud account.

-Resources such as machines and volumes are data-collected from the VMware Cloud on AWS SDDC data center and listed in the Resources section of the vRealize Automation Cloud Infrastructure tab.
+Resources such as machines and volumes are data-collected from the VMware Cloud on AWS SDDC data center and listed in the Resources section of the VMware Aria Automation Infrastructure tab.